ngx-lib/multiselect/docs_app/content/guide/observable.md

   <code-pane title="app/observable-async-service.component.html" path="observable/src/app/observable-async-service.component.html"></code-pane>
 </code-tabs>

-Changing the state in case of observable:
+## TLDR;

+Changing the data collection value in between would reflect directly inside options.
 If you want to dynamically update the multiselct, you can do it just by creating the whole new copy of json array and pass the whole array to observer next function as shown below.

-Demo showing dynamic update of multiselct and disable example side by side
+### Demo:- Pending